eissasoubhi/exprime/README.md

 Once you found your desired meme picture you can download it or get link so you can share it o add it in your Facebook comments.

-Exprime allos you to add your own memes pictures as well, but to do so you must quickly [sign up](http://exprime.org/sign-up).
+Exprime allows you to add your own memes pictures as well, but to do so you must quickly [sign up](http://exprime.org/sign-up).

 Having an Exprime account gives access to many further features (your memes pictures favorite list, mems pictures custom text, comments...)